Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/golden-breath-fulu-tv.md

 [consumable](rules/traits/consumable.md "Consumable Item Trait")  [fulu](rules/traits/fulu-som.md "Fulu Item Trait")  [healing](rules/traits/healing.md "Healing Effect Trait")  [magical](rules/traits/magical.md "Magical Item Trait")  [necromancy](rules/traits/necromancy.md "Necromancy School Trait")  [positive](rules/traits/positive.md "Positive Energy & Element Trait")  [talisman](rules/traits/talisman.md "Talisman Item Trait")  [uncommon](rules/traits/uncommon.md "Uncommon Rarity Trait")

 - **Price** 8100 gp
-- **Usage** affixed to armor; **Bulk** —
+- **Bulk** —; **Usage** affixed to armor
 - **Activate** envision; **Trigger** You take damage.
-- **Category** Talisman

-An enterprising chirurgeon reversed the forces evoked by a void thousand-pains fulu (page 79) to create the golden breath fulu, which fortifies ki and the body as elements move out of balance.
+An enterprising chirurgeon reversed the forces evoked by a void [thousand-pains fulu](compendium/equipment/items/thousand-pains-fulu-tv.md) to create the golden breath fulu, which fortifies ki and the body as elements move out of balance.
 When you Activate this fulu, you regain 75 Hit Points and attempt a flat check to end any [persistent damage](rules/conditions.md#Persistent%20Damage) affecting you.
 The fulu is particularly appropriate help for ending any [persistent damage](rules/conditions.md#Persistent%20Damage).
 Also, if you would regain more Hit Points from the fulu than your maximum, you can gain the excess as temporary Hit Points or distribute the excess among creatures of your choice within 30 feet.
 The temporary Hit Points last for 1 minute.

+---
 *Source: Treasure Vault p.
 77*